lilyyy411/autumnal-marscape-zed/README.md

-# Autumnal Marscape: A pink and orange theme for Zed
+# Autumnal Marscape: A pink, red and orange theme for Zed
 Feel immersed in the Martian landscape with this festive red, pink and orange dark set of Zed themes.

 Available variants: \[Starlight, Dust Storm\]